connectomicslab/connectomemapper3/paper/paper.md

   to appropriately set up the set of available pipeline configuration parameters for its processing.
 Empowered by the Nipype workflow engine, the re-execution of the workflow will resume the processing at any stages a change of parameter occurred.
-This also enables the addition of new steps, stages or pipelines with relatively little effort to account for additional imaging modalities and algorithms.

 To ensure reproducibility and maximize re-usability of the tool, the implemented pipelines are encapsulated in a Docker [@merkeldocker:2014] and a Singularity [@Kurtzer2017Singularity:Compute] software image containers, in concordance to the BIDS App framework [@GorgolewskiBIDSMethods:2017].
 This means that the BIDS App of CMP3 can be run on diversity of datasets Linux, MacOSX, Windows computers, and on high performance computing systems (clusters) for large-scale analysis.

 Design considerations makes CMP3 not only easy to install and use (as it provides the user with a computing environment in which the pipelines are guarantee to run, and where all dependencies are already installed) on a diversity of multi-modal BIDS datasets, but also efficient in managing and scaling the pipeline execution while recording provenance, and easy to customize it for specific needs.
 At the time EEG is being integrated, CMP3 already provides a collection of interfaces dedicated for this modality that would allow anyone to map the connectivity derived from EEG in the CMP3 framework, as demonstrated in a tutorial notebook.